AJWinebrenner/tamanotchi/README.md

 You can earn coins by playing the mini-game!
 The mini-game requires you to memorise the position of a series of shapes in a grid before the shapes are hidden.
 Click the grid to reveal a shape and then try to find its matching counterpart.
 Once you have matched all of the object pairs, you win!

 ### Pet Variant
 To the left of your pet's name, you will see your pet's variant or tier.
 As you keep your pet happy and play games, you will earn EXP.
-You must fulfil three criteria for your pet to evolve to the next variant: <br>
+You must fulfil three criteria for your pet to evolve to the next variant:
-- Your happiness and energy meters must be sufficiently high <br>
+- Your happiness and energy meters must be sufficiently high
-- Your house must be upgraded to have enough room for your bigger pet <br>
+- Your house must be upgraded to have enough room for your bigger pet
-- You must have enough EXP accumulated from keeping your pet healthy and playing games.
+- You must have enough EXP accumulated from keeping your pet healthy and playing games

 ### Winning The Game
 Once you have reached the max EXP on your pet's final variant, you win the game!

 ## Future Developments
-- Implement additional mini-games for the user to play.
+- Implement additional mini-games for the user to play
 - Further game balancing
 - Variable rewards from mini games
 - Introduce additional pet variants and stages